LuzPaty02/semanaTec_progra/README.md

-# Free Games Library games enhancement project
+# Free Python Games Library games enhancement project

 This is a repository that contains the enhanced functions for 5 free games files.
 [Link to the library.](https://grantjenks.com/docs/freegames/)
 ## Free Python Games Quickstart